Important Info You Need to Have With You When RVing

 You never know when you might need to contact a neighbor to check your mail or a business to straighten out a billing problem, so it’s good to have this information with you.

 If you have a smart phone you no doubt have email addresses already saved, but bear in mind that you might be somewhere that does not have a signal so if you need that info immediately for some reason you won’t be able to access it without having a hard copy.

-If you travel with an animal, you must have his
+If you travel with an animals, you must have their

 - inoculation information,